Thermodynamical uncertainties for primordial black holes from cosmological phase transitions

-To extend the computation of the nucleation rate to full one-loop order, one needs to include corrections from fluctuations around the critical bubble, $\varphi_b$.
-These corrections are encoded in the fluctuation determinants~\cite{Ekstedt:2021kyx}.
-For the two-loop effects, we employ the zeroth order of the derivative expansion i.e. the correction to the effective potential $V^{LO}$.
-By evaluating the effective action on $\varphi_b$, the statistical part becomes:
+To extend the nucleation rate to full one-loop order, corrections from fluctuations around the critical bubble $\varphi_b$ must be included.
+These are encoded in the fluctuation determinants~\cite{Ekstedt:2021kyx}.
+For two-loop effects, we employ the zeroth order of the derivative expansion, i.e.\ the correction to the effective potential $V_3^\text{NLO}$.
+Evaluating the effective action on $\varphi_b$, the statistical part becomes:

-The factor $\det\nolimits_{\rmii{$S$}}$ contains a contribution from the one-loop scalar fluctuation determinant, while $\det\nolimits_{\rmii{$V$}}$ accounts for one-loop vector fluctuations.
-We discuss the relevant contributions in the supplementary material.
-Furthermore, to avoid double counting, it is necessary to remove the zero-momentum vector contribution from the LO action.
+where $\det\nolimits_{\rmii{$S$}}$ contains the one-loop scalar fluctuation determinant, and $\det\nolimits_{\rmii{$V$}}$ accounts for vector fluctuations.
+While non-zero Matsubara modes are integrated out during dimensional reduction and affect the effective parameters entering into the potential, only the zero modes remain dynamical and contribute to the fluctuation determinants.
+Relevant contributions are discussed in the \Appendix.
+To avoid double counting, the zero-momentum vector mode must be removed from the LO action~\cite{Gould:2021ccf}.
 This is achieved by adding the term